-- (1) Uterine perforation: collection of blood tests for full blood count; injury to bladder or bowel (1 in 15 patients who have a uterine perforation); intra-abdominal bleeding (1 in 6 patients who have a uterine perforation); need for open surgery (very rare) - (2) Formation of scar tissue inside the cavity of the uterus: lighter periods (4 in 5 women with intra-uterine scarring); decreased fertility (1 in 8 women with intra-uterine adhesions); cyclical pelvic pain (1 in 30 women with intra-uterine adhesions); recurrent pregnancy loss (1 in 8 women with intra-uterine adhesions).
-Management of the above issues involves hysteroscopy (a procedure performed under general anaesthetic to visualise the lining of the uterus with a small video camera), and resection of the intra-uterine adhesions (separating the intra-uterine scarring, using electrosurgical devices). - (3) Injury to the cervix: repair of any cervical injury is performed immediately, using absorbable stitches. - (4) Infection: mild infection (the majority) are treated with tablet antibiotics; severe infections (very rare) require admission to hospital and intravenous antibiotics. - (5) Blood loss > 100mLs: observation; collection of blood tests for full blood count; administration of medications to help control the bleeding; in the cases of very rare major haemorrhage (> 1000mLs), open surgery may be needed
+- (1) Uterine perforation: collection of blood tests for full blood count; injury to bladder or bowel (1 in 15 patients who have a uterine perforation); intra-abdominal bleeding (1 in 6 patients who have a uterine perforation); need for open surgery (very rare)21 - (2) Formation of scar tissue inside the cavity of the uterus: lighter periods (4 in 5 women with intra-uterine scarring); decreased fertility (1 in 8 women with intra-uterine adhesions); cyclical pelvic pain (1 in 30 women with intra-uterine adhesions); recurrent pregnancy loss (1 in 8 women with intra-uterine adhesions).
+Management of the above issues involves hysteroscopy (a procedure performed under general anaesthetic to visualise the lining of the uterus with a small video camera), and resection of the intra-uterine adhesions (separating the intra-uterine scarring, using electrosurgical devices).22 - (3) Injury to the cervix: repair of any cervical injury is performed immediately, using absorbable stitches.

+- (4) Infection: mild infection (the majority) are treated with tablet antibiotics; severe infections (very rare) require admission to hospital and intravenous antibiotics. - (5) Blood loss > 100mLs: observation; collection of blood tests for full blood count; administration of medications to help control the bleeding; in the cases of very rare major haemorrhage (> 1000mLs), open surgery may be needed

-The potential risks of keyhole surgery include:
+The above potential complications of dilatation and curettage can be compared with the potential risks of keyhole surgery, which include: